 We can look at this as a simple two-by-two matrix (via The Most Important Thing).

 I’m generalizing a bit here, but if your thoughts and behavior are conventional, you’re likely to get conventional results.
 Steve Jobs was right.

-Conventional thinking and behavior is safe.
-But it guarantees mediocrity.
-You need to know when your performance is likely to be improved by being unconventional.
+Conventional thinking and behavior are safe.
+But they almost guarantee mediocrity.
+To get an edge, you need to know when your performance is likely to be improved by being unconventional.

 Here’s a pro tip.
 If you want to have fun at work this week, do one of two things.
 First, start digging below the surface of people’s opinions.
 Ask them why they think what they think.
 Second, ask them to take the other side of the argument.